willkurt/lacan-racket/markdown/lacan.md

 ![Lacan's diagram should immediately invoke Finite State Machines and Markov Chains](./images/1-3_network.png){width=300px}

 What Lacan is demonstrating is that "the series *will remember*" some of the information it has.
-And in case you're curious Lacan does cite by Poincare and Markov as inspiring this thoughts on this process.
-Clearly what we have here is a Markov Chain!
+And in case you're curious Lacan does cite both Poincare and Markov as inspiring this thoughts on this process.
+Clearly what we have here is a Markov Chain can be modeled as [a Markov chain](https://www.countbayesie.com/blog/2015/11/21/the-black-friday-puzzle-understanding-markov-chains).
+Of course computer scientist might recongnize this as a [Finite-State Automata/Machine](https://en.wikipedia.org/wiki/Finite-state_machine), which makes Lacan's claim of "remebering" a bit challenging is we usually don't think of FSM having any 'memory' at all (A pushdown automata is usually our simplest model of computation with memory).
+This observation also means that are a variety of other ways we could implment Lacan's example!

 So what does this have to do with Freud and the repeatition compulsion?
+What Lacan is showing us is that we can start to see this 'repetition automatism' as nothing different than this FSM we're building just by manipulating symbols.

 Lacan continues to demostrate the power of symbolic chain by builiding another one on top of the {1,2,3} symbols using { `α`, `β`, `γ`, `δ`}.
 Each of these symbols is encoded as a triplet of the {`1`,`2`,`3`} symbols using the following rules based on the first and last symbols in the triplet.